How to Stop a Dog from Chewing on Wood?

 Your Dog Must be in an Anxious State

-Being anxious makes even humans do some very unexpected and sometimes destructive activities that may be self-destructive or damaging to the outer environment.
+Being anxious makes even humans do some unexpected and sometimes destructive activities that may be self-destructive or damaging to the outer environment.

 Like human beings, dogs also experience anxiety; separation anxiety is one of the most common anxieties in dogs that causes them to act this way.
 Some of the ways by which dogs can experience separation anxiety are: